evkx/evkx.github.io/content/models/mercedes/g/g_580_eq/_index.md

 ## Performance

-The Mercedes-EQ G 580 EQ has a maximum power of 432 KW (587 hp/579 bhp) and a total torque of 1164 nm (859 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 4.7 seconds and has a top speed of 180 km/h (112 mph).
+The Mercedes-EQ G 580 EQ packs an impressive punch with a maximum power of 432 kW (587 hp / 579 bhp) and a commanding total torque of 1164 Nm (859 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.7 seconds, and it reaches a top speed of 180 km/h (112 mph), making it a standout in its class.

 ## Battery, range, and charging